Supersymmetric localization of refined chiral multiplets on topologically twisted $ H^2 \times S^1$: Introduction and Conclusions

 \subsection{Acknowledgements}

-I am very grateful to Fabrizio Nieri and Pietro Longhi for precious discussions and for comments on the draft.
+I am very grateful to Guido Festuccia, Pietro Longhi, Fabrizio Nieri and Achilleas Passias for precious discussions and for comments on the draft.
 The work of AP is supported by the ERC STG Grant 639220.